bernasjan4926/Winfetch/README.md

 # Winfetch
-(i made a mistake in the code so it will display only my pc name i will fix later) **like neofetch..but better and works for windows so no need to install choco** **pre compiled installer**
-**also has source code which will be release in a bit**
+(i made a mistake in the code so it will display only my pc name i will fix later) **like neofetch..but better and works for windows so no need to install choco** **sadly i had to remove the updating feature cause it woldnt work properly on windows 11 terminal might fix later** **also has source code which will be release in a bit**
 # how to use
-**run the installer let it do its thing you might have to restart pc for it to be put into the enviroment PATH then just open CMD and type winfetch**
+**run the installer you might have to restart pc for it to be put into the enviroment PATH then just open CMD and type winfetch**
 # features
 **alot more system info being displayed**
 **highly customizable from source code**